Strotmic/DjangoWebsite/README.md

 If he we don't have enough it will automatically add the specific item to a shopping list.

 We will have this shopping list and the amount of products we have on a website.

+Completed:
+-Add button
+-table with all the products
+-automatic evaluation if we need to buy the product or not

+Still to do:
+-delete button
+-update a product
+-the automated shopping list